nationalarchives/terraform-aws-organizations-ous-by-path/modules/data/README.md

 - Organizational Units are exposed via a list and indexed maps, see <a name="Outputs"></a> [Outputs](#Outputs) for more information.

 <br/>
-Each OU is represented as a Map with attributes
+Each OU is represented as a map with attributes

 - `arn` - ARN of the OU.
 - `child_accounts` - List of AWS accounts that are direct children of the OU.
 Dependent upon the `include_child_accounts` variable.